SharonPeled/whole-slide-images-preprocessing-for-deep-learning/README.md

 - `--config_filepath <path>`: Specifies the path to the configuration file.
 This parameter is required.
 - `--preprocess`: Initiates the preprocessing pipeline with tiling.
 - `--full-preprocess`: Activates a complete preprocessing flow, including slide downloading (requires `--manifest_path`).
-- `--delete-after-tiling`: Deletes the slide files after tiling to save disk space.
+- `--delete-slides-after-tiling`: Deletes the slide files after tiling to save disk space.
+Leaves tiling artifacts (e.g. thumbnail.png).
 - `--slide_uuids <UUIDs>`: Specifies the UUIDs of slides to be processed.
 Accepts multiple UUIDs.
 - `--thumbnails-only`: Generates thumbnails without extracting full-resolution tiles.
 - `--bring-thumbnails <path>`: Fetches and displays thumbnails for validation.